Dancalif/pet-vet/README.md

-#Pet-vet Project

-Pet-vet Project
+#Pet-Vet Application

-Tha app that works with the pet registration.
+The app that works with a pet registration and vet processing.

+* Junit
+* Java
+* Maven
+* Classes and subclasses
+* Inheritance

 [Denis Umanets](http://sqasolution.com)